Vilnius, Lietuva - Things to Do in Vilnius

 Vilnius, Lietuva - Complete Travel Guide

-Booking Tip: Free to explore independently, but guided tours cost €15-25 per person.
-Early morning or late afternoon provide the best lighting for photos and fewer crowds.
-Look for local guides certified by the Lithuanian Tourism Association.
+Booking Tip: Free to explore on your own, but guided tours cost €15-25 per person.
+Visit early morning or late afternoon for the best lighting and fewer crowds.
+Look for licensed guides with deep local knowledge.

-Climb to this iconic symbol of Vilnius perched atop Castle Hill for panoramic views over the city's red-tiled roofs and surrounding forests.
-The tower houses a museum showcasing Lithuania's medieval history and the founding legends of Vilnius.
-You can either hike up the hill or take the funicular railway for a more leisurely ascent.
+Climb to the symbol of Vilnius for panoramic views over the city's red-tiled roofs and surrounding forests.
+This 14th-century tower houses a museum showcasing Lithuanian medieval history and offers the best vantage point to understand the city's layout and appreciate its natural setting.

 Getting There